diwalkerdev/Aim/README.md

  * etc.

 Each build target and corresponding `target.toml` file must have its own directory ideally named using a unique identifier that comprises the 'parts' that make up the build.
-For example, the target file in the directory `linux-clang++-release` indicates that the toml file describes a project that is a `release` build, uses the `clang++` compiler and is for the `linux` operating system.
+For example, `builds/linux-clang++-release/target.toml` indicates that the target file describes a project that is a `release` build, uses the `clang++` compiler and is for the `linux` operating system.

 Note: each `target.toml` file must be written out in full for each target that you need to support.
 There is no way for target files to share information or to depend on another.
 While this leads to duplication between target files, it